play-with-docker/play-with-docker.github.io/_posts/2017-09-19-ops-s1-swarm-intro.markdown

 cat docker-stack.yml
 ```

 This YAML file defines our entire stack: the architecture of the services, number of instances, how everything is wired together, how to handle updates to each service.
 It is the source code for our application design.
-A few items of particular notet:
+A few items of particular note:

 - Near the top of the file you will see the line "services:".
 These are the individual application components.
 In the voting app we have redis, db, vote, result, worker, and visualizer as our services.
 - Beneath each service are lines that specify how that service should run: